ofbear/narou-recitation/README.md

 # narou-recitation
-A tool to narrate the synopsis of the Nararou novel
+A tool for creating audio files that read narou novels